 What is good debt to income ratio?

 The lower the number is, the better.
-According to SmartAsset.com, the “ideal bank to income ratio for aspiring homeowners is at or below 36%.”
-Many banks will still lend to you up to 43%.
+According to Wells Fargo, the ideal debt to income ratio is 35% and below.
+That said, most lenders will provide you a loan up to 43-45%.